 Depending on how you eat, that could take as little as 30 minutes of jogging or an hour-long circuit training class.
 Keep that deficit up every day, and you'll burn about half a pound of fat each week.
 Bring it up to a 500-calorie daily deficit and, all other factors being equal, you're on track to burn around a pound of fat per week.

-But there's more to enjoy about weight training than that — it also boosts your metabolism, builds lean muscle mass and stronger bones, gives you the strength and stamina to make everyday tasks easier, and, hey, sometimes a little muscle definition is all it takes to make "skinny fat" arms look sleek and slim.
+But there's more to enjoy about weight training with arm-fat-burning exercises than that — it also boosts your metabolism, builds lean muscle mass and stronger bones and gives you the strength and stamina to make everyday tasks easier.

-How much should you lift weights?
-Start with the U.S. Department of Health and Human Services recommendation to strength-train every major muscle group twice a week.
+How often should you lift weights?
+Start with the U.S. Department of Health and Human Services recommendation to strength train every major muscle group twice a week.
 Your arms definitely count as a muscle group, and they also help out with many exercises for your chest and back — so you can rest assured that they'll get a good workout.

 Want more?
-You can up your workouts to three times a week as long as you give each muscle group at least one full rest day before you work it again.
-So you might do your strength-training on Monday, Wednesday and Friday, or Tuesday, Thursday and Saturday — but not on the "off" days because your muscles need those breaks to recover.
-You can also add extra exercises that specifically target your arms.
+You can up your arm workouts on gym machines to three times a week as long as you give each muscle group at least one full rest day before you work it again.
+So you might do your strength training on Monday, Wednesday and Friday, or Tuesday, Thursday and Saturday — but not on the "off" days because your muscles need those breaks to recover.
+You can also add extra exercises for upper arm fat that specifically target your arms.

 1. Triceps Extension

-While this may be promoted as one of the best gym machines for arm flab, you can also mimic this type of workout with a cable machine or with a dumbbell.
-If you have access to a triceps extension or arm extension machine, here's how it works:
+While this may be promoted as one of the best gym machines for flabby arms, you can also mimic this type of workout with a dumbbell.

-No gym machine?
-Mimic the same motion with a triceps push-down handle on a high cable pulley or by holding a single dumbbell overhead in both hands.
+No gym cable machine?
+Hold a single dumbbell overhead in both hands.
 Keep your elbows tight to your head as you bend your arms, letting the dumbbell sink down behind your head, and then straighten them again.

 2. Biceps Curl

 There are may variations on this popular gym machine for flabby arms.
-If you're using the actual gym machine to work your biceps, here's how it works:
+You can use an actual gym machine to work your biceps or you can use dumbbells.

 - ExRx.net: "Spot Reduction Myth"